 “I witnessed it firsthand,” Rex said after taking a swig from a cup of coffee.
 Rex was one of those types that looks older than he is, and he was an old man at the time of this interview.
-A friend of mine once told me that the eyes of a man that works the land can tell you his true age.
+A friend of mine once told me that the eyes of a man that works the land could tell you his true age.
 Everything else shows the power of the Sun, and the effects of alcohol.
 Not every farm man drinks, he said, but it’s a hard life.
 The man’s voice reminded the listener of the cracking of seals on a tomb, his ruddy face and cottage cheese nose suggested that my friend was right about the Sun and alcohol.
-His red and black checkered flannel was rolled up at the sleeve to expose farmer arms.
-Arms that had taut, sinewy muscles that are attained in the field, as opposed to in a gym.
+He rolled his red and black checkered flannel shirtsleeves up to expose farmer arms.
+A man attains taut, sinewy muscles, such as these, in the field, as opposed to in a gym.
 Rex had a trimmed mustache that swooped into the lip rather than remaining parallel with it in the manner most will trim their mustache.
 “I saw it a lot,” the man said setting his coffee cup down.
 “I never had a single homo thought, until I saw that man walk.
 The man could walk.
 He could make up for the fact that he had no discernible shape to him with a single step.
 I’m serious.
 It looked to me like the man had never lifted a weight in his life.
 I don’t think he engaged in a single day’s worth of manual labor, yet there was something sensual about the way that man walked that had you fantasizing about putting him into some kind of contraption that had him squealing with horror as you approached.

 “It could’ve been his strange ways that were attractive,” Rex Bayer continued.
 “He was the type of man that drew your attention, but you didn’t want to look at him either.
 He made a person feel uneasy.